 The ability to accurately identify risk tolerance is one of the foundational underpinnings of a well-designed investment portfolio.

 Typically, the process of identifying risk tolerance has involved answering questions about your financial goals, investment objective and attitude toward market fluctuations.
 The purpose is to reveal where you are on the risk spectrum, ranging from conservative to aggressive.
-Your Ameriprise advisor factors that into the personalized investment recommendations they provide to you.
+Your Ameriprise financial advisor factors that into the personalized investment recommendations they provide to you.

 The need for honest self-assessment